bennett-daniel/bennett-daniel.github.io/index.md

 I'm a cognitive and affective scientist.
 I study mood, learning, and decision making, with a particular interest in how these processes go awry in psychiatric conditions like major depression and bipolar disorder.

 I'm currently a Research Fellow in the Department of Psychiatry at Monash University.
-Previously I was a postdoctoral researcher with [Yael Niv](https://nivlab.princeton.edu/) at Princeton University, and before that I completed a PhD at the University of Melbourne under the supervision of [Stefan Bode](https://findanexpert.unimelb.edu.au/profile/287239-stefan-bode) and [Carsten Murawski](http://bmmlab.webfactional.com/team/carsten/).
-In February 2022 I will be joining the [Monash School of Psychological Sciences](https://www.monash.edu/medicine/psych/home) as a Lecturer (roughly equivalent to an Assistant Professor in the USA).
+Previously I was a postdoctoral researcher with [Yael Niv](https://nivlab.princeton.edu/) at Princeton University, and before that I completed a PhD at the University of Melbourne.
+In February 2022 I will be joining the faculty of the [Monash School of Psychological Sciences](https://www.monash.edu/medicine/psych/home) as a Lecturer.

 See the links in the sidebar for more information.